mhassanameri/CondEncCCS24Artifact/README.md

 ./TestScriptMakingTable1data.sh
 ```

-Under normal conditions, this command should take time at most <insert expected time>.
+Under normal conditions, this command should take time at most [expected time].
 After generating the `.dat` files, one can visualize the results using

 ```bash
 python2 ./PdfGenTable1.py